 In the previous point, I mentioned how the shutter speed impacts the appearance of the stars in your photos.

 There is a formula to calculate the shutter speed necessary to freeze the stars and avoid star trails.
-This formula is known as the 500 rule – you’ve also probably heard of the 300 rule or some other value.
+This formula is known as the 500 rule in photography – you’ve also probably heard of the 300 rule or some other value.

 Since it can be a bit confusing, let’s talk about what is the 500 or 300 rule in photography.
 The basic formula states that you should divide 500 by the focal length that you’re using.